 Some Xor.DDoS variants may also incorporate a rootkit.
 In that case, hope you have a "best case scenario" available to you.
 Once a box is fully compromised, it may be hard to reinstate it back to normal or its original state.

-For double-checking for rootkits and other malware, you may want to check out chkrootkit.
-Alternatively, you can download and install an antivirus, for example ClamAV.
+For double-checking for rootkits and other malware, you may want to check out chkrootkit or alternatively, rkhunter.
+Additionally, you may download and install an antivirus, for example ClamAV.

 If you perform manual clean-up as indicated above and have confirmed all is in order again, you can install ClamAV and perform an extra scan to be sure.
 Better be safe than sorry.
 Then, follow the prevention tips below to stay safe.

 - Use strong passwords for SSH or use keys instead of passwords for authentication.
 You can read how to do that here.
 In the unlikely event of you not needing SSH to a particular machine, disable it on that machine by: